 These are the best Windows on ARM laptops you can buy

 One thing that’s important to note is not only are these PCs using different processors, but they all have different designs.
-The Windows on ARM segment now offers quite a few diverse choices, so you can almost certainly find something you like.
+The Windows on Arm segment now offers quite a few diverse choices, so you can almost certainly find something you like.
 Whether it’s a tablet, a clamshell, or a convertible, there are options.
+With that being said, it’s also worth mentioning that not a lot of Windows Arm devices coming out frequently, so a few of these are a bit old by now.

 It’s also worth mentioning that, thanks to Windows 11, these devices are even better now, with Microsoft adding support for x64 emulation.
 That means you can now run most types of apps on these laptops, even if they don’t have 32-bit versions anymore.